HenryHolloway/PersonalDataset/README.md

 # Personal Dataset
 Personal dataset project for DATA 115 at WSU

-This project aims to explore the difference between deaths from COVID-19 and Influenza/Pneumonia.
+This project aims to explore the difference between deaths from COVID-19 and Influenza/Pneumonia, largely inspired by claims that COVID-19 is just like the flu.

 Data for 2020 COVID-19 deaths was obtained from [The COVID Tracking Project](https://covidtracking.com/data/download) and Influenza data was taken from the [CDC](https://www.cdc.gov/nchs/pressroom/sosmap/flu_pneumonia_mortality/flu_pneumonia.htm).
 2018 Population data was obtained through [Kaggle](https://www.kaggle.com/lucasvictor/us-state-populations-2018).

 ![Flu vs COVID](https://raw.githubusercontent.com/HenryHolloway/PersonalDataset/main/FLUvsCOVIDSortedN.png)